Nursing assessment: The client interview

 During the first part of the personal interview, the nurse carries out an analysis of the patient needs.
-In many cases, the client requires a focused assessment rather than a comprehensive nursing assessment of the entire bodily systems.
+In many cases, the client requires a focused assessment rather than a comprehensive nursing assessment of the entire bodily systems, although a complete assessment may be necessary.
 In the focused assessment, the major complaint is assessed.
 The nurse may employ the use of acronyms performing the assessment: